astrid5825/sep11-freedom-project/blog/entry02.md

 	player.move(SPEED, 0)
 })
 ```
 This is basically telling Kaboom "Hey!
-When **x** is pressed, make the sprite on screen move **x** direction!". and just like that, we have our moving sprite!
+When **x** is pressed, make the sprite on screen move!". and just like that, we have our moving sprite!
+I've said this in the last entry, but now I can go more in depth, the ``const SPEED`` is what makes the sprite move, you can see in the code, SPEED sometimes has a little negitive sign.
+Well, this determines direction.
+That's how Kaboom knows to " Make the sprite on screen move **x** direction!" when a key is pressed.

 ## The works in progress